OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 });
 ```

-Frida also provides bindings for various languages, including Python, C, NodeJS, and Swift.
+Frida can be also used from other languages which is very interesting for scripting purposes, the provided bindings include Python, C, NodeJS, and Swift.

 ##### Magisk